A study on the effects of mixed explicit and implicit communications in human-artificial-agent interactions: Discussions

 \subsection{General discussion}

+The results shown in Section~\ref{sec:Results} were obtained from a sample of 26 participants.
+From the four participants excluded from this analysis, three completed all the steps of the interaction and the questionnaires, so they are included in the following discussion, which aims to discuss the experimental protocol and how it could be improved.

-From the 29 participants that interacted with both virtual agents (one participant interacted only in the EXIM configuration), 21 of them said they preferred to interact with the EXIM virtual agent, which combined explicit and implicit communications.
-Participants usually smiled at or talked to the virtual agents during the interactions and made positive comments on the questionnaires or to the researcher conducting the experiment.
+From the 29 participants that interacted with both virtual agents, 21 of them said they preferred to interact with the EXIM virtual agent, which combined explicit and implicit communications.
+Participants smiled at or talked to the virtual agents during the interactions and most comments made about them were positive, either on the questionnaires or to the researcher conducting the experiment.
 People seemed to have positive reactions to them, which was also observed in the acceptance analysis.
 One participant commented \begin{quotation} ``\textit{I found the interaction very interesting, and, specially after interacting with Luna }{[}the EXIM virtual agent{]}\textit{, I noticed that the simple fact of the virtual agent to }`\textit{look}'\textit{ at my direction made a difference on how I felt with respect to the task.}'' \end{quotation} Another person commented that ``\textit{the voice is irritant}'' and another one said to the experimenter that they did not like ``\textit{these virtual agents}''.\footnote{All comments were translated from Portuguese.}